kaazoo/DrQueueIPython/README.md

 Installation
 ------------

+* Run "python setup.py install" to install DrQueue module and scripts.
-See the DrQueueIPython wiki at https://ssl.drqueue.org/redmine/projects/drqueueipython/wiki .
+* For more information, see the DrQueueIPython wiki at https://ssl.drqueue.org/redmine/projects/drqueueipython/wiki .

 Support development